 At 240 calories, a Ka’Chava shake is far under the energy needs most adults require at a meal.
 Yes we all have unique needs, but a calorie amount this low is a red flag.

 To make a true meal replacement out of a Ka’Chava shake, try adding nut butter, fruit, or rolled oats.
-You could also try blending with dairy or soy milk instead of water for more calories and protein.
+You could also try blending with dairy or soy milk or kefir instead of water for more calories and protein.

 Ka’Chava costs $69.95 per bag when buying through their website. ($59.95 if you enroll in the subscribe and save program with automated monthly deliveries.)

 Each bag makes 15 servings/ shakes, making it $4.66 per shake (or $3.99 with the subscribe and save option).